Your Questions Answered

 - High emotional intelligence & natural drive to succeed

-- Employed on a permanent (not freelance) basis in the US at a company for a minimum of 6 months
+- Currently employed on a permanent basis* in the US and have worked in current company for a minimum of 6 months

-- No known risk of termination of resignation for the duration of the program
+- No known risk of termination or resignation for the duration of the program

-*Please note: We have places available on the Scholarship Program for individuals who do not have a ‘classic’ marketing background.
+*Please note: We have Scholarships available for individuals who do not have a ‘classic’ marketing background.
 Those who have demonstrated exceptional potential as natural marketers or who have shown outstanding entrepreneurial ability or exceptional achievement in the face of adversity will be considered.

 Additional Information